Maaike van der Heiden

 To feel that you can live your potential.

-Time and again I witness how much love is released when a missed brother or sister is being looked at.
+Time and again, I witness how much love is released when a missed sibling is being looked at.
 And I am deeply impressed when I see what relaxation (eventually) occurs in the body.

-The woman whose little brother had died at the age of eight closed with the words:
+The woman whose little brother had died at the age of eight ended with the words: